Eric Berglund · coloredrock

 • Monthly retainers & minimum commitments

-• — but I’d rather stay in your contacts and answer the occasional question than charge you to
+• .
+But I’d rather stay in your contacts and answer the occasional question than charge you to

 After we ship, I’d rather stay in your contacts and answer the occasional question than bill you for the privilege.
 If you need something substantial, we scope it the same way we scoped the first one.
 Hourly rate for small changes; new SCOPE for new work.